Jonatha Brooke: Going Independent

 The changing dynamics of the music business in the middle 1990s had a "sell-or-perish" pattern featuring a "leaner, meaner record industry," as one critic described the industry in the 1990s.
 "I was in the middle of a national tour [for 10 Cent Wings] when MCA dropped me," Brooke recalled.
 "One second you're a princess on the throne, and the next week no one will return your phone calls," she commented to a reporter.

 She recalled: "I realized nothing had changed.
 I didn't have a contract with MCA Records, and I didn't have tour support, and I wasn't going to get to make a video, which they had promised.
 The shows were still sold out, my audience was still there and they didn't care whether or not I was part of the Universal conglomerate.
 That was a really empowering and reassuring time."

 While in her early 30s without backing from a major label, she became known as an industrious "cutting-edge world of do-it-yourself" marketer by using the Internet creatively to reach out to fans.
 She recorded "Jonatha Brooke Live" (1999) on her own label, Bad Dog Records.
 At first she sold via the Internet.
 She packaged and mailed about 2,500 copies and autographed each one for a personal touch.
 She moved to Malibu in 2000.

 Critics wrote mostly positive reviews.
 One described her as a "down-to-earth poet" with "an apparently inexhaustible supply of anecdotes" and "flawlessly crafted lush backdrops for songs that mused wistfully about love and destiny," although "emotions were often obscured by the complex arrangements and gorgeous vocal harmonies."
 Another critic described her earlier songs as "introspective, sometimes bleak Joni Mitchell-esque compositions."
 Another described her music as "contemporary folk".

 The 2000s

 Brooke's next album, Steady Pull (2001) reflected "relief and optimism."
 She again released it on her own label, commenting that there were "still plenty of dark corners on this record, but I wanted to push boundaries."
 A critic said she opened up more with this album.
 Her song "New Dress" (with background vocals from Crowded House frontman Neil Finn) was about a newfound romantic bliss.
-This rock-influenced album was co-produced by Brooke and music engineer Bob Clearmountain who worked with artists such as Bryan Adams, The Rolling Stones, The Corrs, and Hall & Oates.
+This rock-influenced album was co-produced by Brooke and veteran producer/engineer Bob Clearmountain, best known for his work with artists such as Bryan Adams, Bruce Springsteen, The Rolling Stones, The Corrs, and Hall & Oates.
+Clearmountain had, at that point, retired from recording and producing artists, focusing solely on mixing music, but came out of that "retirement" specifically to work with Jonatha, who recorded the album at Clearmountain's Mix This! studio.
 Later, her song "Your House" was included in the ABC series entitled Once and Again.
 Brooke was featured as a guest vocalist with artists such as Lisa Loeb, Chris Botti and Patty Larkin, and has co-written tracks for Joe Sample's The Pecan Tree.